jesuscano80/pokemon/README.md

 #  Pokemon Website for 5th K Generation  🐱

-  - ## the web has a collection with cards of the first hundred pokemon.
+  - ## Web has a collection with cards of the first hundred pokemon.
       =>  Here you can see all cards with images and Pokemon data, you can filter Pokemon by type and features and you can search Pokemon by name.
   - ## Has an evolution zone
       => You can click in each Pokemon image and it will show you evolution phases of each one.